mrexox/commissioner/README.md

 - [x] Commission for operation
 - [x] Commission for exchange
 - [x] No matter whether received or charged amount is provided, the calculation result is the same
-- [ ] User-defined order of commissions aplying
+- [x] User-defined order of commissions aplying and exchanging
+- [ ] Custom commissions and exchanges in order

 ## Contributing